zmcddn/coding-interview-guide/README.md

     - Meetups, especially local meetups give you the opportunities to directly talk to a person who has a job, and whose company might be hiring.
 So if you go to meetups frequently and make connections, job opportunities will come to you!

 - Make sure you resume and **LinkedIn profile** (especially this one!) is up-to-date!
-    - The recruiters and agents are quite active on linkedin, and I received a lot of interests from them.
+    - The recruiters and agents are quite active on LinkedIn, and I received a lot of interests from them.

 - Gain more project experience. **Either contribute to open source project or make your own personal project.**
     - This is not only for new grads, but also for those who have a few years of experience but has no project to show.